-1 Comment

-8. Subsection (f) contemplates the possibility that a planned community or condominium might be terminated but the real estate not sold.

-Subsections (b) and (g), the parallel provisions to Section 2-117(b) and (d) of MRECA, contemplate the same possibility in the case of cooperatives.
-Termination without sale is not likely to be the usual case, but might occur if the unit owners plan conversion to another form of a new common interest community., for example, conversion from a cooperative to a condominium.
-In the case of a cooperative, title to the real estate upon termination would remain in the name of the association as trustee for the unit owners; see subsection (g).
-In a condominium or planned community, title to the common elements following termination vests in the unit owners as tenants in common if that real estate is not to be sold., see subsection (f), but until a sale occurs vests in the association if the real estate is to be sold; see subsection (e).
-In the case of a condominium or planned community which contains only units with horizontal boundaries, these title rules also apply to all the units.
-(See subsection (f).)
-In the remaining case, i.e., the case where there are some units with horizontal boundaries and some without horizontal boundaries, the Act provides, in subsection (f), that unit owners become tenants in common of the common elements, but The unit owners continue to hold individual titles to their units.
-Therefore, in a condominium or planned community with units located in both a high rise in a high-rise building, and in single story structures, the unit owners in the high rise building will hold individual title to their unit upon termination, and either the declaration or the termination agreement should address the needs for easements of support and access for the high rise highrise units over the real estate which all the unit owners will own as tenants in common.
+1 withdrawing units is not effective.
+See Section 2-117(d).
+2 3 Comment 4 5 6 7 8.
+Subsection (f) contemplates the possibility that a planned community or condominium might be terminated but the real estate not sold.
+8 9 10 11 12 13 14 15 16 17 Termination without sale is not likely to be the usual case, but might occur if the unit owners plan to form a new common interest community.
+In a condominium or planned community, title to the common elements following termination vests in the unit owners as tenants in common if that real estate is not to be sold.
+The unit owners continue to hold individual titles to their units.
+Therefore, in a condominium or planned community with units located in in a high-rise building, either the declaration or the termination agreement should address the needs for easements of support and access for the high-rise units over the real estate which all the unit owners will own as tenants in common.
 Undoubtedly, the unit owners will immediately reconstitute themselves as some form of common interest community.

-9. Subsection (f) does not cover the possibility that a cooperative might be terminated but the real estate not sold.
+18 19 20 21 22 23 24 9.
+Subsection (f) does not cover the possibility that a cooperative might be terminated but the real estate not sold.
 While this is not likely to be the usual case, termination without sale might occur if the cooperative unit owners plan conversion to another form of common interest community, such as a condominium.
 Since, after termination of a cooperative title to the real estate remains in the association, it could record a new declaration corresponding to the new form of common interest community adopted, convey the units to the former unit holders, and then itself continue as the new common interest community's association.

-SECTION 2-120.
+25 26 SECTION 2-120.
 MASTER ASSOCIATIONS.

-(a) If the declaration provides that any of the powers described in Section 3-102 are to be exercised by or may be delegated to a profit or nonprofit corporation [or unincorporated association] that exercises those or other powers on behalf of one or more common interest communities,
+27 (a) A declaration may: 28 (1) delegate a power described in Section 3-102(a) from the unit owners 29 association to a master association; 30 (2) provide for the exercise of the powers described in Section 3-102(a) by a 31 master association that also serves as the unit owners association for the common interest 32 community; or 33 (3) reserve a special declarant right to make the common interest community 34 subject to a master association.
+35 (b) All provisions of this [act] applicable to unit owners associations apply to the